What is Renters Insurance?

 I’m currently renting an apartment in New York City and my 500 vinyl records, along with my three vintage guitars, and rare books are all covered by my renters insurance.

-How I Handle My Own Renters Insurance
+How I Handled My Own Renters Insurance

 When I first selected a renters insurance plan in my senior year of college, I had no idea what I was doing.
 I ended up choosing one of the most expensive options suggested to me by the insurance agent and didn’t really understand my plan until several years later.